learn-co-curriculum/linux-env-setup/README.md

 The Google Chrome browser is the required browser for Learn.
 You can download and install it by going to www.google.com/chrome.

+### Team Viewer

+You're going to want to download and install Team Viewer for Ubuntu [here](https://www.teamviewer.com/en/download/linux/).
+This is the tool we use at learn to screen share!

 ### Atom - Essential (or at least _some_ code editor)

 Atom is github's hackable code editor.
 It's got tons of great tools for writting code.
 You can get it by following [these instructions](https://github.com/atom/atom#debian-linux-ubuntu)